Testosterone Therapy Helps Men with Low-T Ward Off Prostate Cancer

 Men in the experimental group took Bio-Identical Testosterone Injections every three months for a maximum of ten years.
 The specific Low-T Formulation was 1 gram of Testosterone Undecanoate per Low-T Shot.

-These men were compared to 376 male patients that chose not to use Testosterone Therapy.
+These men were compared to 376 male patients who chose not to use Testosterone Therapy.

 Effect of Low-T Therapy on Prostate Cancer Incidence